boche/multiverse/index.md

 | 4 Agents | 1781 | 38.6%                          |

 In GA3C, we use 20 CPU processes, but for 2 and 4 agents version, we use 15 CPU processes.
 The number of CPU processes is different because we are comparing the best configuration of both systems.

 ![hide](images/hide.png)

-We also post the learning curve of both systems here.
+We also plot the learning curve of both systems here.
 Our system (red, green) gets even faster, much faster than the baseline GA3C (blue).

 ### Continuation